+We report the results for the Holding and Spreading returns in the Internet Appendix.
 We find that Holding returns are similar to Short Roll returns, although differences between maturities are usually larger for Holding than Short Roll returns.
 As Holding returns are the sum of Short Roll and Excess Holding returns, these differences are due to the term premia that are more distinct in longer-maturity contracts.
 We also observe that Spreading returns, although also mostly indistinguishable from zero, are different from Excess Holding returns, suggesting that there is time-variation in these term premia.